clagnut/TODS/README.md

 ### 1. Reset

-Based on Andy Bell's [more modern CSS reset](https://piccalil.li/blog/a-more-modern-css-reset/).
+Based on Andy Bell’s [more modern CSS reset](https://piccalil.li/blog/a-more-modern-css-reset/).
 The typographic rules in the reset are extracted here.
 You might like to apply the other rules too.

 ```
 html {